 The thought of being at home was like being in prison.
 My will for your life would keep you from experiencing everything you desired.
 You had to explore for yourself what the mystery of life is all about.
 There were so many unanswered questions begging for answers.
 There was an itch in your soul that needed scratching, and you were looking for something to fill the hole in your heart that only I could fill.

 However, you wouldn’t understand what was most important in life until you were far enough away to look back finally.
 It took the time and distance to recognize your most pressing need in life is to love and be loved and to be accepted.
 I am the one who loves you unconditionally.
 (You are Accepted) All the time you felt lost, I never left or forsook you.
 At any time, if you came home, I would have run to embrace you.

 I’m calling and patiently waiting for your return.
 My forgiveness and love have the power to set you free.
-(You are my Child) The heavenly Father and Mother and I miss you, and we never want you to be alone again.
+(You are my Child) The heavenly Father and I miss you, and we never want you to be alone again.
 Just come home.
 That is all we ask.

 Jesus continued: “There was a man who had two sons.
 The younger one said to his father, ‘Father, give me my share of the estate.’
 So he divided his property between them.

 “Not long after that, the younger son got together all he had, set off for a distant country and there squandered his wealth in wild living.
 After he had spent everything, there was a severe famine in that whole country, and he began to be in need.
 So he went and hired himself out to a citizen of that country, who sent him to his fields to feed pigs.
 He longed to fill his stomach with the pods that the pigs were eating, but no one gave him anything.